secretstartups/handbook/sites/handbook/source/handbook/legal/ESG/index.html.md

 * The [GitLab for Open Source](/solutions/open-source/) Program supports GitLab's mission to make the world a place where anyone can contribute.
 We help make GitLab the best place for open source projects to grow and thrive.

-* The [GitLab for Startups](/handbook/marketing/community-relations/community-programs/startups-program/) Program helps qualifying startups access to our top tiers and 50,000 CI minutes for free for 12 months.
+* The [GitLab for Startups](/handbook/marketing/community-relations/community-programs/startups-program/) Program helps qualifying startups access to our top tiers and 50,000 compute credits for free for 12 months.

 As of January 2023, The GitLab for Education Program has over 3 million users of GitLab’s top-tier at over 1,000 educational institutions in over 65+ countries.